rayguna/Azure-IoT/README.md

 <b>About</b>
 <div style="text-align: justify;">
-This work details a step-by-step procedure for connecting the  <a href="https://www.amazon.com/FREENOVE-ESP32-S3-WROOM-Compatible-Wireless-Detailed/dp/B0BMQ8F7FN/ref=sr_1_2_sspa?keywords=esp32-s3&qid=1702168220&sr=8-2-spons&sp_csd=d2lkZ2V0TmFtZT1zcF9hdGY&psc=1" alt="Amazon Product Page"> ESP32-S3 </a> to Azure IoT Central.
+This work details a step-by-step procedure for connecting the  <a href="https://www.amazon.com/FREENOVE-ESP32-S3-WROOM-Compatible-Wireless-Detailed/dp/B0BMQ8F7FN/ref=sr_1_2_sspa?keywords=esp32-s3&qid=1702168220&sr=8-2-spons&sp_csd=d2lkZ2V0TmFtZT1zcF9hdGY&psc=1" target="_blank" alt="Amazon Product Page"> ESP32-S3 </a> to Azure IoT Central.
 The setup involves integrating the DHT11 temperature/humidity sensor to demonstrate remote data monitoring.
 Additionally, the remote 'Run' button on IoT Central is configured to control the built-in LED light on the ESP32-S3 microcontroller.
 To expand functionalities, a turbidity sensor was incorporated into the ESP32-S3.
 </div>
 <br>